Last Updated: 5 May 2026

 The data subjects of the firm have the following rights:

 Data subjects have the right to make a DSAR.
 The DSAR may be for all personal data of that data subject held by the firm or a subset of the data.
-The firm must respond to the request within 1 month, unless the firm can show that the request is manifestly unfounded or excessive, or where the request is sufficiently complex or one of a number of requests (in which case the response time may be extended to 3 months).
+The firm must respond to the request within 1 month, unless the firm can show that the request is manifestly unfounded or excessive, or where the request is sufficiently complex or one of a number of requests (in which case the 1-month deadline may be extended by a further 2 months, to a maximum of 3 months in total).
 The firm does not have the right to charge a fee for processing this request, again unless the firm can show that the request is manifestly unfounded or excessive.

-Any DSAR received by the firm shall immediately be referred to Andrew Doherty who is responsible for co-ordinating the firm’s response to any DSAR.
+Any DSAR received by the firm shall immediately be referred to the Head of Privacy, who is responsible for co-ordinating the firm’s response to any DSAR.

 Where the firm receives a DSAR, the firm will assess all data held on behalf of the individual, including data held on: